 As of the 5th June 2022, Pentecost, the Bishops of England and Wales reinstated the obligation to attend Mass on Sundays and Holy Days.
-Parents applying for a place at Our Lady’s Catholic Primary School, under a faith based criteria will need to complete a Supplementary Information Form.
+Parents applying for a place at Our Lady’s Catholic Primary School, under a faith-based criteria will need to complete a Supplementary Information Form.
 Evidence of practice will be measured by frequency of attendance at Mass as validated by either a priest or minister, as was the case prior to 18th March 2020.
-These arrangements apply to the admissions round for 2023 and subsequent rounds.
+These arrangements apply to the admissions round for 2023 and for subsequent rounds.

 To make an application for a place at Our Lady’s you will need to complete TWO forms.

 A link to this form can be found below.
 The application form for Kent opens on Friday 4th November 2022 and closes on Monday 16th January 2023.
 National offer day is Monday 17th April 2023.

 2. Supplementary Information Form (SIF)

 This form can be downloaded below.
 This form should be completed by the parents and the parish priest or minister and returned to the School Office.

 If your child is due to start primary school in September 2023 you can appeal from 17th April – 12 the May 2023 to

 guarantee that your appeal will be heard by 21st July 2023.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.